WhiteMemory99/saucenaopie/README.md

 ## Error handling

-All the SauceNao exceptions are inherited from SauceNaoError, so you can use this whenever you just to catch everything.
+All the SauceNao exceptions are inherited from SauceNaoError, so you can use this whenever you just want to catch everything.
 For other exceptions, see [this file](https://github.com/WhiteMemory99/saucenaopie/tree/main/saucenaopie/exceptions.py).
 You should also know that some exceptions contain additional helpful data: